Top Tips for Studio Sound Optimization

 5. Calibrate Your Listening Environment

-6. Upgrade Your Equipment Strategically
+6. Upgrade Your Equipment Thoughtfully

 While gear isn’t everything, having the right tools can make a big difference.
 Focus on these essentials: